alekmaul/pvsneslib/wiki/Installation.md

 Please remember that:

-- Allways use **MSYS2 UCRT64** terminal windows to compile your code.
+- Always use **MSYS2 UCRT64** terminal windows to compile your code.

 #### Text editor